 Do something.
 Even if it might lead to the wrong answer.
 If it might not start.
 If it might not meet your expectations for perfection.
 Just do something.

 Then, accept the results.
 Accept those results without judgement or self condemnation.
 Ignore, to the best of your ability, the condemnation of others.
 (There can be supportive critical review where the process, not the person, is critiqued for adjustments.
 Accept that kind of critique.)
 Yes!
 It is nearly impossibly hard to ignore the ridicule of others, especially when they matter to us.
 But nearly impossible… isn’t impossible.
-Use your conscious effort to ignore their judgements anyway.
+Use your conscious effort to ignore their judgments anyway.
 Seek refuge in the people you have that don’t judge and who will lift you up.

 Then evaluate the results for the actions you can take to improve the results.
 Take those actions.
 Rinse.
 Repeat.